zbalkan/fluent-plugin-duckdb/README.md

 ## Notes on Encoding

-The plugin uses `Yajl` for JSON encoding unconditionally.
-No configuration is needed.
-If `yajl-ruby` is missing, encoding will fail at runtime.
+The plugin uses `Yajl` for JSON encoding.
+Encoding is automatic and unconditional.
+If `yajl-ruby` is not installed, it will raise an error.

 ---